Last Updated on February 25, 2022 by Mark Ferguson

 This rule is widely used on many online forums and by many investors, but I do not think it is something that should be used by all landlords on every property.
 I personally do not like rules that assume all properties are the same and perform the same.
 I prefer to run the numbers on each property to make sure everything is accounted for and the potential returns are as accurate as possible.

-How is the 50% rule used for rental property expenses?
+How is the 50% rule used to estimate expenses on rental properties?

 The 50 percent rule states the expenses (not including mortgages expense) on a rental will be 50 percent of the rent.

 Many investors use this rule to judge the profitability on a rental and only this rule.
 However, I think using a blanket rule like this is not the best way to analyze a rental property.
 I also do not like the 1% rule.
 Here is an example of what the 50 percent rule would say the expenses are on one of my properties.

 Rental property number 4